scireum/jupiter/README.md

   documents match, only the first one if returned.
 Note that if a path matches an inner object (which is especially true for "."), the result will be wrapped as JSON.
 * `IDB.ILOOKUP table primary_lang fallback_lang search_path filter_value path1`
-  Behaves just like `IDB.LOOKUP`.
-However, of one of the given extraction paths points to an inner map, we expect this to be a map of translation where we first try to find the value for the primary language and if none is found for the fallback language.
+  Behaves just like `IDB.LOOKUP`.However, of one of the given extraction paths points to an inner map, we expect this to be a map of translation where we first try to find the value for the primary language and if none is found for the fallback language.
+Note that, if both languages fail to yield a value, we attempt to resolve a final fallback using **xx** as language code.
+If all these attempts fail, we output an empty string.
+Note that therefore it is not possible to return an inner map when using ILOOKUP which is used for anything other than translations.
+Note however, that extracting single values using a proper path still works.
 * `IDB.QUERY table num_skip max_results search_path filter_value path1`
   Behaves just like lookup, but doesn't just return the first result, but skips over the first `num_skip` results and then outputs up to `max_result` rows.
 Not that this is again limited to